mozilla-services/lua_sandbox_extensions/gzfile/index.md

 local iter = gzf:lines(max_bytes)
 ```

-Creates an iterator to read the file one line at a time.
+Creates an iterator to read the file one line at a time (including the line
+feed)

 *Arguments*
 - max_bytes (unsigned) The maximum number of bytes allowed in a line after